- Companies that have a geographical department in Denmark and have the finances and facilities to run the project.

 To find the right university researcher, we recommend that you go to the PhD school for the subject area.
 Each university has PhD schools in different subject areas.
 The PhD schools are the administrative focal point for the university's PhD programs and will be able to help point out a subject-relevant university researcher.

-You can also contact one of the Danish innovation networks, which may put you together with partners in the field.
+You can also contact your local Business Hub, which may put you together with partners in the field.
 Find the networks here.
 For graduates, industry associations will also be able to refer you to relevant companies.
 Also keep an eye out for science dating events at universities where students and businesses can meet.

 Candidates can also make direct contact with relevant companies.
 Our experience is that you get the most out of the contact with a company if you have a proposal for a specific project where the commercial value for the company is clear, and that you are at the same time open to the company wanting to participate in shape the project so that it becomes relevant to them.